 It’s not just women who are familiar with emotional shopping but men as well.
 Anish who recently moved here couple of years ago has been a victim of such form of spending.
 “I lived in India my whole life and when I moved here, during festive season I would get home sick.
 To make myself feel better, I would end up spending money on things I didn’t need and reminded me of home such as handmade, Indian, embroidered cushion covers.
 I now avoid malls during festive season and make my wife do all our holiday shopping.”

 Spending before earning

 It’s a common mistake that many of us suffer from.
-We always account in the money we will get before we even get it and as a result end up spending more.
-As Ernest, a single business man puts it, “I recently opened up a new office and got carried away with decorating it.
-I didn’t even realize that I was spending all this money before my business can be up and running and making me some money.
+Many of us spend the money we do not have yet but we know is coming and as a result end up spending more.
+As Ernest, a single businessman puts it, “I recently opened up a new office and got carried away with decorating it.
+I didn’t even realize that I was spending all this money before the business was even cashflow generating.
+It was easy to put it all on the credit card.
 My advice as a business owner is first buy the essentials and slowly build upon decorating your office as your business starts to generate some profits.”

 Taking time for granted